Rat (zodiac): The Jade Emperor and the race for zodiacal place

 A popular modern story has it that the order of the animals in the twelve-year cycle was due to a competition between animal candidates, held by the ruler of Heaven, Earth, and Hell — the Jade Emperor.
 According to one version of this tale, the emperor's advisors selected twelve candidates from among the animal types, including the rat and the cat.
 The winner was to be selected based upon merit, as to personal appearance, lifestyle, and contributions to the world.
 Before the competition, the cat asked the rat for a wake up call in order to get to the show on time; however, the rat apprehensive of the competition, especially as to the cat's apparent beauty, did not wake the cat, who then overslept (and, ever afterwards, the embittered cat became a ratter and a mouser).
-The Jade Emperor mystified as to why there were only eleven candidate animals to show up inquired of his servants.
+The Jade Emperor, mystified as to why only eleven candidate animals showed up, inquired of his servants.
 These servants hastily acquired the first possible replacement animal which they encountered, (a pig).
 After the start of the competition, the rat achieved first place by performing on the flute while upon the back of the ox.
 Impressed, the Jade Emperor placed the rat at the beginning of the twelve-year cycle (and the ox second, for being so generous as to allow the rat to play the flute upon the ox's back).
 Then the other animals were placed in order according to the Jade Emperor's judgment.

-Famous and infamous people

-In popular culture, much attention is directed towards supposed similarities of personalities of persons born in the year of the rat.
-For example, Al Gore, Richard Simmons, William Shakespeare, T. S. Eliot, and George Washington, and more, are all presented as examples of some sort of theme based upon being born in the year of the rat.